 The Orlando attack further heightened deep national conflict on issues including immigration, religious tolerance, gun control, LGBT rights, and drew an even greater spotlight on the beliefs of the American Muslim community.
 Some organized Muslim communities came together to denounce hatred against homosexuality, vowing that their faith tolerated the gay community.
 They stripped Omar Mateen of his identity as a Muslim while glorifying the late Muhammad Ali’s ‘Muslimness’ just days prior.
 These well-funded Islamist voices of the organized Muslim American community took on the media and conservatives, again leaping to accusations of Islamophobia to create sympathy through aggressive attacks on critics.

-Few of these Muslim grievance professionals stopped to understand how a Mateen could exist in our midst.
+Few of these Muslim grievance professionals stopped to understand how a Muslim like Mateen could exist in our midst.
 If we really believe, as we tell the media, that Islam is diverse in its practice and followers—in other words, that “Islam isn’t a monolith”—then we must recognize that both the homicidal and homophobic attitudes of an Omar Mateen are part of the spectrum in Islam, as it is practiced by followers today.

 Even fewer in the Muslim community tried to grasp Omar Mateen’s journey into jihadism.
 The place to start is with the person suspected of radicalizing him, the 46-year-old Orlando-based imam who goes by the name Abu Taubah [tah-ooh-bah].

 Two month after the Orlando attack, there is still very little known about the crucial imam linked to America’s second worst Islamic terrorist attack.
 In an exclusive two-hour phone interview, Abu Taubah opened up in an intimate conversation that exposes the deeply complex nature of America’s true fight against radical Islam.